College of California: History

 In September 1873, the university moved, with great ceremony, to Berkeley.

-The site of the College of California in Oakland has been designated California Historical Landmark #45.
+On December 6, 1932, the former site of the College of California in Oakland was designated as California Historical Landmark #45.
 As of May 2019, the site of the plaque at the corner of Franklin and 13th Street has been under construction as part of the Atlas development by Carmel Partners.